Oil prices hit nine-month high after U.S. crude stock draw

 By Jessica Jaganathan

-SINGAPORE, Dec 17 (Reuters) - Oil prices hit a nine-month high early on Thursday after U.S. government data showed that crude stockpiles fell last week and on optimism over a coronavirus relief package in the United States.
+SINGAPORE, Dec 17 (Reuters) - Oil hit a nine-month high on Thursday after government data showed a fall in U.S. crude stockpiles last week, while progress towards a U.S. fiscal stimulus deal and strong Asian demand also buoyed prices.

+"All the headlines have been bullish for oil prices," said Edward Moya, senior market analyst at OANDA in New York.

+"U.S. stockpiles posted a larger-than-expected draw, three of India's refiners are operating almost at 100% capacity, indicating crude demand remains strong, and it seems the U.S. will continue to deliver more monetary and fiscal stimulus, sending the dollar lower and most commodities higher."

-U.S. crude inventories USOILC=ECI fell by 3.1 million barrels in the week to Dec.
-11, the Energy Information Administration said.
-This was more than analysts' expectations of a 1.9-million-barrel drop, after stockpiles surged in last week's data.
+U.S. crude inventories fell by 3.1 million barrels in the week to Dec.
+11, the Energy Information Administration said, more than analysts' expectations of a 1.9-million-barrel drop.
 EIA/S

-"U.S. production also fell... the first time since late October," ANZ analysts said in a note on Thursday.

-Refinery crude runs fell by 253,000 barrels per day in the past week, EIA said.
-Refinery utilization rates fell by 0.8 percentage point in the week.

-Also boosting oil prices, the Fed said on Wednesday it would stick with its policy of low interest rates while legislators moved closer to agreeing on an additional $900 billion of COVID-19 aid, including $600 to $700 stimulus checks and extended unemployment benefits.
+Also boosting oil prices, U.S. lawmakers edged closer to agreement on a $900 billion virus-relief spending package on Wednesday with top Democrats and Republicans sounding more positive than they have in months about getting something done.

-The United States on Thursday also expanded its campaign to deliver COVID-19 vaccine shots into the arms of doctors and nurses on the frontlines of a pandemic that has killed more than 2,500 Americans a day, which also supported oil prices.
+The United States on Thursday also expanded its campaign to deliver COVID-19 vaccine shots into the arms of doctors and nurses on the frontlines of a pandemic that has killed more than 2,500 Americans a day.

+"The last full trading week of the year has been very bullish for crude prices as energy traders focus more on the light at the end of the COVID tunnel and as Asian demand remains strong," Moya added.

 ((Jessica.Jaganathan@thomsonreuters.com; +65 6870 3822; Reuters Messaging: jessica.jaganathan.thomsonreuters.com@reuters.net; Twitter: https://twitter.com/j3ssi3))